ros2-gbp/ublox_dgnss-release/README.md

   CFG_SFODO_LATENCY
   CFG_SFODO_QUANT_ERROR

+### Device Identification Parameters

+aka Use with Multiple Devices

+By default, the ublox_dgnss node will search for and connect to the first device which matches the ublox USB ID's (vendor ID of 0x1546 and product ID of 0x1546).
+If multiple devices are connected simultaneously, the remaining devices will be ignored.
+In this situation you have no control over which device is used, since the order in which they are found may depend on the order in which they were physically attached to the host.

+If you have multiple ublox devices attached simultaneously and wish to connect to a specific device, you can specify a launch parameter "DEVICE_SERIAL_STRING".
+The node will then search for and connect to the first device with this matching serial string.
+The device serial string itself should be programmed into the ublox device beforehand using u-center software.

+The frame ID used in ROS2 messages for that device can also be specified using the launch parameter "FRAME_ID".

+Note: these parameters are not written to the device.
+They only instruct the node on how to behave.

 # ROS2 UBX NAV Messages

 The following messages may be outputed.
 They included a `std_msgs/Header header` with the remainder of the fields matching the UBX output.
 Note that field names use different notation as the UBX field name notation is not compliant with the ROS IDL field names.